Facts About Breathalyzer Tests in New York State

 Courts in New York have upheld the admissibility of breathalyzer results.
 In the case of People v.
 Singh, the court found that results of a breathalyzer are admissible in court if they present competent, reliable and probative evidence that the defendant was impaired or intoxicated when they operated a vehicle.

 The attorneys with the DWI GUYS are experienced in handling DWI cases in Syracuse, Albany, Rochester, Watertown, Binghamton, Utica and everyone in between.
-If you need a lawyer who can help you obtain the best possible outcome in your DWI case, call the DWI GUYS.
+If you need a lawyer who can help you obtain the best possible outcome in your DWI case, contact the DWI GUYS today.